Large vans are one of the most common vehicles on roads today. Indeed, almost every business uses a van for commercial duties of some form or another.

 Shockingly, a 2014/15 study by the DVSA, which stopped 10,800 commercial vans for roadside vehicle weight checks, found 89% to be illegally overloaded.

 This would suggest that almost 9 in 10 are being driven both unsafe and uninsured.
 This is because a vehicle's insurance is automatically voided when overloaded.
 What's more, its stopping distances are increased and its handling capabilities diminished.

 Evidently then, regular vehicle weighing is essential.
 It is imperative that businesses check the weight of their commercial vans regularly in order to remain compliant.
 Compliance in this regard will mean not only the avoidance of hefty fines but serious accidents.

 Vehicle Weighing Solutions

 Whilst you can, legally, drive to a local weighbridge (be it private or public) and pay to have your vehicle weighed for compliance, this is a long-winded and expensive way of operating.

 Many people believe that a weighbridge is the only method to weigh a large vehicle, but axle weigh pads allow you to do exactly the same thing, on a smaller, more cost effective and portable scale.

-The axle weight limits are listed on the manufacturer’s plate which lists everything important about your vehicle, including the overall weight limit of the vehicle and the maximum individual axle weights.
+The axle weight limits are listed on the manufacturer’s plate which details everything important about your vehicle, including its overall weight limit and the maximum individual axle weights permitted.
 This plate will tell you the legal limit of each axle, as well as the overall limit of the vehicle.